-A new form of relief for small businesses has been introduced with effect from 1 April 2017.
+A new form of relief for small businesses has been introduced with effect from 1st April 2017.
 A small business is any business with a rateable value of below £15,000.
-Download the Small Business Rates Relief form and return it to us.
+Download the Small Business Rates relief form.

-From 1st April 2017, if your property has a rateable value of less than £2,900, you will be exempt from paying rates, if it is empty or unoccupied.
+From 1st April 2017, if your property has rateable value of less than £29,000, you will be exempt from paying rates, if it is empty or unoccupied.

 If your property is a "listed" building, you will also be exempt from paying rates if it is empty and unoccupied.

 Charities are entitled to an 80% reduction in their bills.
 The council has this discretion to reduce the bill further by awarding a further 20% discretionary rate relief.
 In addition, the council has the discretion to grant relief to some other types of non-profit making bodies.

 To qualify for this you will need to send your last three years of accounts and download an application form.
 An award will be made for a single year only and will have to make a new application each year.

 If your business property is in a designated rural area, where the population is less than 3,000, you may be able to claim rural rate relief.
 Application forms can be requested by emailing us.

 This discretionary relief can be granted by the council if you are experiencing hardship and your business is considered to be important to the local community.
 There are no specific criteria for entitlement and all applications are considered individually.